-Redlands welcomes students from all countries and cultures.
 Many international students study at the school because of its excellent educational reputation, its coeducational learning environment and its excellent results in the International Baccalaureate Diploma Programme, as well as the NSW Higher School Certificate.

 The current school population of approximately 1700 students spans Early Childhood to Year 12.
 Approximately 86% are local students and 14% originate from overseas.
 Over 30 countries of birth are represented in the total school population.

-Redlands welcomes children of expatriates on assignment in Sydney.
+We welcome children of expatriates on assignment in Sydney.
 The average enrolment period for these students is between two and five years.